I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-obopenobjectbypointer.md

 `HandleAttributes`

 Bitmask of flags specifying the desired attributes for the object handle.
 If the caller is not running in the system process context, these flags must include OBJ_KERNEL_HANDLE.
 This parameter is optional and can be zero.
 Otherwise, it is an ORed combination of one or more of the following:

+#### OBJ_EXCLUSIVE

+The object is to be opened for exclusive access.
+If this flag is set and the call to <b>ObOpenObjectByPointer</b> succeeds, the object cannot be shared and cannot be opened again until the handle is closed.
+This flag is incompatible with the OBJ_INHERIT flag.
+This flag is invalid for file objects.

+#### OBJ_FORCE_ACCESS_CHECK

+All access checks are to be enforced for the object, even if the object is being opened in kernel mode.
+If this flag is specified, the value of the <i>AccessMode</i> parameter is ignored.

+#### OBJ_INHERIT

+The handle can be inherited by child processes of the current process.
+This flag is incompatible with the OBJ_EXCLUSIVE flag.

+#### OBJ_KERNEL_HANDLE

+The handle can only be accessed in kernel mode.
+This flag must be specified if the caller is not running in the system process context.

 `PassedAccessState`